Ron Tugnutt: International play

-After a disappointing 4-game sweep in the NHL playoffs, Tugnutt was more than excited to play for Team Canada in the 1999 World Hockey Championship.
+After a disappointing 4-game sweep in the NHL playoffs, Tugnutt was more than excited to play for Team Canada in the 1999 World Hockey Championships.
 The semi-final game was against the Czech Republic in which Canada lost after the game went undecided in overtime, ending in a shootout.
-This was Tugnutt's second appearance on Team Canada.
-He played for them in 1993 as well.
+This was Tugnutt's second appearance on Team Canada, also playing for them in 1993.